 For me personally, the Original Series was literally a lifeline to sanity.
 My home life was, to put it mildly, fucked up.
 You can read all about it in Obituary for a Bad Man and Reflections of Connie: Memories of a Sundered Love.
-Both can be found in the right sidebar of this blog.
 Much more is coming about that utter dysfunction, but those two will suffice for now.

 I would come home from swimming practice and hurry to the TV and turn it on.
 Star Trek was everything to me, and I watched, then re-watched, then re-re-watched each episode with great joy.
 I learned every line, every musical note, every set, every nuance of every actor's actions.
 It wasn't until much later that the reason why Trek was so important to me availed itself.
 Star Trek--the Enterprise--was the family I wanted and would never get.
 It had intelligence and science--both of which were absolutely despised in my household--and camaraderie and brotherhood and sisterhood--all of which were missing in my family--and optimism and decency and happy endings--all of which were grotesquely absent with the Helberts.